jewelry making tutorial: how to tie off stretchy bracelets

 to start off your stretchy bracelets, gather your beads, stretch magic, super new glue, cutters or scissors, & tape if you have some on hand. cut a length of stretch magic a few inches longer than the length of your wrist. no measurements required - simply wrap the cord around your wrist & eyeball a few extra inches.

-tape off one end of your stretch magic with a piece of tape, as pictured. this should be approximately an inch or two away from the actual end of the cord.
+tape off one end of your stretch magic with a piece of tape, as pictured. this should be approximately two inches away from the actual end of the cord.

-string your beads however you want! if you're making bracelets with one of our kits, or even if you aren't, feel free to use the pictures on the listings or our social media posts as inspiration.
+design your bracelet and string your beads however you want! if you're making bracelets with one of our kits, and even if you aren't, feel free to use the pictures on the listings or our social media posts as inspiration.

 once you are finished stringing, it's time to tie off the bracelet. if you are making multiple bracelets at a time, you can tape off the other end of the stretch magic & tie all of the bracelets off once you are done stringing as many as you want.